 After some preliminary research, including who at USNA would have to approve the project (Architect of the Naval Academy Sara Phillips), the approximate cost ($15-20K), and the approximate size of the portrait (~36"-42";heigth by 30"-32";width), the information was provided to our Class Officers at a meeting on 25 Jan 2017.
 Per the class bylaws, the officers voted unanimously to approve the project and to proceed, naming Bob Sonnenberg as the Project Manager.

-On 1 Feb 2017, Class President Mike Novak was able to obtain suitable funding for the project from an anonymous donor.
-The donor will remain anonymous for now, and desires that the portrait and display appropriately indicate, “Donated by the Class of 1970”.
+On 1 Feb 2017, Class President Mike Novak provided funding for the project himself.
+Mike desired that the portrait and display appropriately indicate, “Donated by the Class of 1970”.

 On 19 April 2017, the USNA Foundation signed a contract with Tom Edgerton, who has done several portraits for the Naval Academy, to complete the Admiral Hopper portrait for a sum of $20K.
 On 7 July 2017, Bob Sonnenberg and our five Class Officers met with the USNA Foundation, USNA Architect and Tom Edgerton to review Tom's preliminary concepts for the portrait.
 The primary approach will be based on the following picture of Admiral Hopper.